 The ocean model is NEMO (see Madec, 2008) version 3.4.1 in the ORCA025 configuration (1/4 degree horizontal resolution) and 75 levels in the vertical.
 The LIM2 dynamic-thermodynamic sea ice component is active and uses a viscous-plastic rheology.
 The model timestep of NEMO is 20 minutes, the sea ice component is called every third timestep (once an hour).
 Since cycle Cy40r1 the ocean-atmosphere coupling has been from day 0, instead of from day 10 as in the previous cycles.
 NEMO is coupled to IFS every hour using a single executable framework (Mogensen et al., 2012b).
 The sea surface temperature (SST), zonal and meridional surface currents and sea ice cover are coupled to the IFS.
 The ocean initial conditions come from the near real-time component of the operational ocean analysis (NEMOVAR, see Mogensen et al., 2012a) or from the Ocean ReAnalysis System 5 (ORAS5, see Zuo et al., 2017) for reforecasts.
-The atmosphere is forced by the SST from the ocean model plus an additional term which is the difference between the high resolution SST from OSTIA and the low resolution SST from the ocean analysis at step 0 during the first 5 days of the forecast.
+In the extratropics, the atmosphere is forced by the SST from the ocean model plus an additional term which is the difference between the high resolution SST from OSTIA and the low resolution SST from the ocean analysis at step 0 during the first 5 days of the forecast.
 After day 5, this additional term is relaxed to reach 0 by day 9.
 This additional term ensures that the SSTs during the first days of the forecasts still contains the high resolution information of the OSTIA SST analysis.
+In the tropics, the atmosphere is forced directly by the SST from the ocean model.